Extension Theorems for Spheres in the Finite Field Setting: Introduction

 \subsection{Outline of this paper}

 This paper will be constructed as follows.
-In Section 2, we introduce some theorems which can be obtained by applying results from estimates of classical exponential sums.
+In Section 2, we shall study the necessary conditions for $R^*(p \rightarrow r) \lesssim 1$ related to spheres.
+As a result, we shall see that, in odd dimensions, $d\geq 3$, one can not expect the ``$p$" index improvement of Tomas-Stein exponents on which $R^*(p \rightarrow r) \lesssim 1$ for each $r\geq (2d+2)/(d-1)$ without any restrictions.
+In Section 3, we introduce some theorems which can be obtained by applying results from estimates of classical exponential sums.
 The theorems shall play an important role to deal with the key estimates for the proof of Theorem \ref{mainThm}.
-In Section 3, We sketch the proof of Theorem \ref{mainThm}, our main theorem.
-In Section 4, we shall establish the estimates related to dot products determined by a subset of sphere $S_j$, which can be used to obtain the key estimate for the proof of Theorem \ref{mainThm}.
-In Section 5, we complete the proof of Theorem \ref{mainThm} by giving the proof of Theorem \ref{Long}.
-In the last section, we shall study the necessary conditions for $R^*(p \rightarrow r) \lesssim 1$ related to spheres.
-As a result, we shall see that, in odd dimensions, $d\geq 3$, one can not expect the $"p"$ index improvement of Tomas-Stein exponents $R^*(p \rightarrow r) \lesssim 1$ for each $r\geq (2d+2)/(d-1)$ without any restrictions.
+In Section 4, We sketch the proof of Theorem \ref{mainThm}, our main theorem.
+In Section 5, we shall establish the estimates related to dot products determined by a subset of sphere $S_j$, which can be used to obtain the key estimate for the proof of Theorem \ref{mainThm}.
+In the last section, we complete the proof of Theorem \ref{mainThm} by giving the proof of Theorem \ref{Long}.